Wellbeing

 With all this free time – what do I do now!?
 What about that task you’ve been meaning to complete, or the thing you’ve been wanting to try for ages?
 You choose what you want to do with the time, whether that is getting outside, baking, dancing – try something new and I am sure you won’t regret it!

-Did you know you can still join UAL club and societies during lockodwn.
-This article will show you everything you need to know.
+Did you know that UAL has a wide range of clubs and societies you can join?
+This article will tell you everything you need to know about joining them

 Forest is an app that can help you stay away from your smartphone and stay focused on your work.
 I have found this app particularly useful when I am focusing on meeting one of my deadlines.